kappagammatango/bills/Inferior Gov Act.md

 **§ 6.
 AMENDMENTS**

-&nbsp;&nbsp;&nbsp; (a) Section II, Subsection G of An Act to Authorize Inferior Executives does not currently exist and shall be created.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (i) Section II, Subsection G of An Act to Authorize Inferior Executives shall state: "Notwithstanding the above, the County Executive shall be able to dismiss, terminate, remove, or otherwise punish or discipline members of their Executive Administration at-will if those members are in positions that meet all the following requirements: [The position] is established by County Legislation, executive order, and/or the County Charter; and [The position] is not within any of the following departments, agencies or offices: The Stapleton County Sheriff's Office, Stapleton County Fire Department, Stapleton County Port Authority and/or Stapleton County District Attorneys Office."
+&nbsp;&nbsp;&nbsp; (a) Section II, Subsection G of An Act to Authorize Inferior Executives currently does not exist but shall be created and state: "Notwithstanding the above, the County Executive shall be able to dismiss, terminate, remove, or otherwise punish or discipline members of their Executive Administration at-will if those members are in positions that meet all the following requirements: [The position] is established by County Legislation, executive order, and/or the County Charter; and [The position] is not within any of the following departments, agencies or offices: The Stapleton County Sheriff's Office, Stapleton County Fire Department, Stapleton County Port Authority and/or Stapleton County District Attorneys Office."

-&nbsp;&nbsp;&nbsp; (b) Section III, Subsection G of An Act to Authorize Inferior Executives does not currently exist and shall be created.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (i) Section III, Subsection G of An Act to Authorize Inferior Executives shall state: "Notwithstanding the above, Municipal Mayors shall be able to dismiss, terminate, remove, or otherwise punish or discipline members of their Executive Administration at-will if those members are in positions that meet all the following requirements: [The position] is established by municipal legislation, executive order (or mayoral decree), and/or the Municipalities Charter; and [The position] is not within any of the following departments, agencies or offices: The Municipalities Respective Police Department (Prominence District Police, Arborfield Police Department, Redwood Police Department)."
+&nbsp;&nbsp;&nbsp; (b) Section III, Subsection G of An Act to Authorize Inferior Executives does not currently exist but shall be created and state: "Notwithstanding the above, Municipal Mayors shall be able to dismiss, terminate, remove, or otherwise punish or discipline members of their Executive Administration at-will if those members are in positions that meet all the following requirements: [The position] is established by municipal legislation, executive order (or mayoral decree), and/or the Municipalities Charter; and [The position] is not within any of the following departments, agencies or offices: The Municipalities Respective Police Department (Prominence District Police, Arborfield Police Department, Redwood Police Department).

 <br/>